Ahmad Shah Massoud: Resistance against the PDPA (1978)

-The government of Mohammed Daoud Khan tried to scale back the communist People's Democratic Party of Afghanistan's influence, dismissing PDPA members from their government posts, appointing conservatives to replace them, and finally dissolved the PDPA, with the arrests of senior party members.
-On April 27, 1978, the PDPA and military units loyal to it killed Daoud Khan, his immediate family, and bodyguards in a violent coup, and seized control of the capital Kabul declaring the new Democratic Republic of Afghanistan (DRA).
+The government of Daoud Khan tried to scale back the communist People's Democratic Party of Afghanistan's influence, dismissing PDPA members from their government posts, appointing conservatives to replace them, and finally dissolved the PDPA, with the arrests of senior party members.
+On 27 April 1978, the PDPA and military units loyal to it killed Daoud Khan, his immediate family, and bodyguards in a violent coup, and seized control of the capital Kabul declaring the new Democratic Republic of Afghanistan (DRA).
 The new communist government, led by a revolutionary council, did not enjoy the support of the masses.
 It implemented a doctrine hostile to political dissent, whether inside or outside the party.
 The PDPA started reforms along Marxist–Leninist and Soviet lines.
 The reforms and the PDPA's affinity to the Soviet Union were met with strong resistance by the population, especially as the government attempted to enforce its Marxist policies by arresting or executing those who resisted.
 Between 50,000 and 100,000 people were estimated to have been arrested and killed by communist troops in the countryside alone.
 Due to the repression, large parts of the country, especially the rural areas, organized into open revolt against the PDPA government.
-By spring 1979, unrest had reached 24 out of 28 Afghan provinces, including major urban areas.
-Over half of the Afghan army either deserted or joined the insurrection.

 With religious elders declaring a jihad against the government, in May 1979 Massoud prepared in Peshawar to oppose the new communist government in Panjshir.
 Along with twenty-four of his friends, Massoud took a bus to Bajaur and, with arms-smuggling Pashtun tribesmen, marched on foot into the Panjshir Valley.
 Massoud's group seized control over a number of government outposts in the Valley, entered the Shomali Plain to capture Gulbahar, and cut off the Salang Highway, the main supply route between Kabul and the Soviet border raising alarm in both Kabul and Moscow which brought upon Massoud and his group a government counterattack.

-Believing that an uprising against the Soviet-backed communists would be supported by the people, Massoud, on July 6, 1979, started an insurrection in the Panjshir, which initially failed.
+Believing that an uprising against the Soviet-backed communists would be supported by the people, Massoud, on 6 July 1979, started an insurrection in the Panjshir, which initially failed.
 Massoud decided to avoid conventional confrontation with the larger government forces and to wage a guerrilla war.
 He subsequently took full control of Panjshir, pushing out Afghan communist troops.
 Oliver Roy writes that in the following period, Massoud's "personal prestige and the efficiency of his military organization persuaded many local commanders to come and learn from him."